Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 20° ☁️ · Stockholm 4° ☁️
+San José 20° ☁️ · Stockholm 3° ☁️

 # 20°
-☁️ **This evening, mostly cloudy with broken cloud formations, sunrise at 5:33 AM.**
+☁️ **This evening, mostly clear with a few clouds, sunrise at 5:33 AM.**

 **↑** 24° **↓** 19° · Tomorrow: 🌧️ 25°
 Week: ▁▄██▄▆▄ (23° to 27°)